-[10] The position of the Complainant is that the assessment of the subject is greater than its market value and requests a reduction from the current assessment of \$4,605,900 either to \$3,016,570 based on the sale of the subject, or \$4,246,000 based on the Income Approach to value.
+[10] The position of the Complainant is that the assessment of the subject is greater than its market value and requests a reduction from the current assessment of \$2,680,100 either to \$2,424,800, based on a rent rate of \$7.75/sf, or alternately to \$2,435,300, based on a rent rate of \$10.50/sf with the excess land value removed.
+Both requested assessments are based on the Income Approach to value.

 [11] The Complainant's disclosure document C.1 contains a two page document titled "ARB Grounds for Complaint".
-This document includes a "preliminary requested assessment" of \$2,700,000, which is a different assessment value that was requested at the hearing, being either \$3,016,570 or \$4,246,000.
-As well, there are numerous issued itemized that were not addressed in the remainder of the Complainant's disclosure document C.1, or in C.2, C.3, or C.4.
-These issues include: that a "vacancy allowance" should be no lower than 20%; that adjustments made in the calculation of the Cost Approach are incorrectly applied to the subject; and that adjustments made to the land value of the subject are incorrect and inequitable due to topography, rights-of-way influences, inability to sub-divide, etc. Near the top of the first page is the following statement:
+This document includes a "preliminary requested assessment" of \$2,375,000.
+At the hearing the Complainant requested different assessment values of either \$2,424,800 or \$2,435,300.
+As well, there are numerous issued itemized that were not addressed in the remainder of the Complainant's disclosure document C.1, or in C.2 or C.3.
+These issues include: that a "vacancy allowance" should be no lower than 20%; and that adjustments made to the land value of the subject are incorrect and inequitable due to topography, rights-of-way influences, inability to subdivide, etc. Near the top of the first page is the following statement: